K-OpenNet/K-ONE-M-CORD-Lite-Monitoring/AnomalyDetection/ReadMe.md

-# Anomaly Detection using K-ONE-M-CORD Monitoring
+# Anomaly Detection using K-ONE M-CORD Lite Monitoring

 Note that
 * containers of M-CORD Lite are implemented by [K-ONE M-CORD Lite](https://github.com/K-OpenNet/K-ONE-M-CORD-Lite)